 Most employers want workers who have workplace experience.
-Volunteer experience shows employers that you can manage your time, complete your tasks, get along with others and make a commitment.
+Volunteer experience shows employers that you can manage your time and complete your tasks.
+It also shows that you can get along with others and make a commitment.
 Your volunteer record can show an employer that you have the attitudes and skills they are looking for in a potential employee.

 - Volunteering helps you develop skills.

 Volunteering gives you a chance to build on skills you already have and learn new ones.
-For example, as a volunteer you might be able to use your second language or public speaking skills, learn a new computer program or develop new customer service skills.
+For example, as a volunteer you might be able to use your second language or public speaking skills.
+You could also learn a new computer program or develop new customer service skills.

 If you’re employed, you may want to look for volunteer opportunities that strengthen skills you have but are not currently using in your work.
 For example, if you work on your own in a parts warehouse, volunteering at a festival could help you maintain and improve your people skills.